 Visit both the North and the South all weekend long on beautiful Island Park, 2 & 3 May 2015.
 You'll see living history re-enactors portraying all walks of life, military and civilian, with daily life, drills, and lively skirmishes going on throughout.

-Among our valued Civil War guests, we're pleased to announce the return of our host unit, the 8th Arkansas/22 Michigan, and the 12th South Carolina/4th Michigan, we proudly welcome the 102nd USCT Co.
-B, and we giddily anticipate the Emerald Peacock Saloon!
+Among our valued Civil War guests, we're pleased to announce the return of our host unit, the 8th Arkansas & 22 Michigan, and the 12th South Carolina & 4th Michigan, we proudly welcome the 102nd USCT Co.
+B, the 15th Michigan, the 21st Michigan, and we giddily anticipate the Emerald Peacock Saloon!

 We're actively recruiting more groups and planning many special events for Civil War Sunday, so mark your calendar and bring the whole family!
 We'll be announcing specifics here on this website and on our Facebook page as the festival date approaches.